-Visually Stunning But Let Down By Its Controls
+Visually Stunning But Let Down By Its Gameplay

 You begin in the snow-capped mountains with Arthur Morgan

 Unfortunately when it comes to its gameplay, cracks begin to form in the beautiful exterior and it’s here where Red Dead’s 10/10 waivers, revealing some of the weaknesses with the Rockstar formula.
-For a title that achieves perfection in so many areas, it’s difficult not to feel disappointed with the controls and gameplay itself while playing.
+For a title that achieves perfection in so many areas, it’s difficult not to feel disappointed with the controls and gameplay here.

 For those who haven’t played the original Red Dead Redemption, you can still pick up and play this one but you’re likely to get a lot more out of this if you’re familiar with the original.
 This prequel to the first game takes places years before the exploits of John Marston in his quest for redemption.
-This time around you control a single man in a family-run gang called Arthur Morgan.
-This loyal outlaw rides with a group of colourful characters led by the charismatic Dutch Van Der Linde.
+This time around you control a single man, Arthur Morgan, amidst a family-run gang.
+This loyal outlaw rides along with a group of colourful characters, led by the charismatic Dutch Van Der Linde.

-Across the course of 40 hours you see the progression of characters and the gang as they cling desperately to their old way of life in the face of government and societal change.
-The world and their way of life is changing.
-Order is descending on the world replacing the old way of chaos and lawlessness.
+Over the course of 40 hours you see the progression of characters and the gang as they cling desperately to their old way of life in the wake of government and societal change; the old world and their way of life is changing.
+Order is descending on the world replacing chaos and lawlessness.
 Cowboys and gangs are becoming a thing of the past and right at the heart of this wave of change is the gang you ride with.
-It’s a really well worked story and the emotionally charged narrative spills across to 2 epilogues which give a good nod to fans of the franchise while finishing the tale on a satisfying note.
+It’s a really well worked story and the emotionally charged narrative spills across to two epilogues which offers up a good nod to fans of the franchise, whist finishing the tale on a satisfying note.

 Combat in Red Dead 2 is standard for a Rockstar title but does feel a little clunky